Building Controllers & Creating Entities

 enqueueTask( func [ , opts [ , ...args ] ] )

 Enqueues the given function as a task to be run.
-The function will be called with the listed args
+It will be called with the listed args

 The opts